xers989/SAdemosource/README.md

 <img src="/images/allegro-mobile/image1.png" width="90%" height="90%">

 ### Demo Scenario
+#### Required Project
+To do this demo, you need to deploy allegro-mobile project.

 #### Launching Allegro
 Login in into your Allegro mobile application with your Realm User Id.
 (It stores login session, so if you logged in before, the login procedure will skip)
 <img src="/images/image9.png" width="30%" height="30%">